Understanding Facebook algorithms: better targeting your ads

 Creating content for a specific audience will require you to truly understand the needs and desires of your specific audience.
 What are their challenges and motivations?
 What does your audience care about?
 Everything you share on Facebook should serve as a way to work towards engaging with one of these core questions.
 This way, your followers will feel compelled to interact with, comment on and share your posts.

 Next, post content that will naturally spark meaningful interactions.
 Video is an excellent method to generate a wider reach, as it works in powerful ways to engage with users.
 In general, video performs much better than images or links in terms of engagement.
-Explore the ways which videos can be used to communicate information about your business or brand, and see if this creates wider and far-reaching forms of engagement.
+Explore the ways in which videos can be used to communicate information about your business or brand and see if this creates wider and far-reaching forms of engagement.
 If video content marketing doesn't work for your specific brand, explore other options!
 Remember, be creative and the possibilities will be endless.

 Dial 1 844 410-1112 to speak with one of our customer service representatives